 - Diabrotica undecimpunctata tenella (the western cucumber beetle)

-One thing that all three subspecies has in common is their coloration.
+One thing that all three subspecies of spotted cucumber beetles have in common is their coloration.
 This yellow beetle with black spots may have a different number or placement of their spots, but otherwise they’re similar in their looks.

 Diabrotica speciosa, ‘Cucurbit Beetle’, ‘Vaquita de San Antonio’

 Known in South America as vaquita de San Antonio.
-The cucurbit beetle not only feasts on cucurbits but on beans, grapes, and potatoes too.
-It’s primarily located in and around South America, and is a major agricultural pest in that region.
+These striped cucumber beetles not only feast on cucurbits but on beans, grapes, and potatoes too.
+They’re primarily located in and around South America, and is a major agricultural pest in that region.
 While it’s prettier than some of the other cucumber beetle types, it can be quite destructive.